-- The Importance of Preserving Hawaii's Unique Wildlife
+- A Brief Overview of Hawaii's Wildlife

-- The Marine Life of Hawaii
+- The Unintended Consequences of Introducing Monkeys to Hawaii

 Many people ask this question when planning a trip to the tropical island paradise.
 As you continue reading, we’ll explore the unique wildlife of the Hawaiian Islands and answer the burning question about monkeys in Hawaii.

 But the short answer to the question “Are there monkeys in Hawaii?” is, No, there are no wild monkeys native to Hawaii.
 The islands boast a diverse range of unique flora and fauna, but monkeys are not part of the indigenous wildlife.

 A Brief Overview of Hawaii’s Wildlife

 Hawaii is home to a variety of fascinating native animals, many of which can’t be found anywhere else in the world.

 Two mammals are native to Hawaii: the endangered Hawaiian monk seal and the hoary bat.

 The monk seal is one of only two remaining monk seal species.
 In addition, the Hawaiian Islands are home to the nene goose, Hawaii’s state bird.

 Over the years, early explorers and settlers brought various exotic animals to the islands, such as the axis deer, goat, horse, and pig.